 Interpreter Roster: Spoken Language, Health Care

-The Roster can be searched to show the names and expiration dates of all spoken language interpreters who have applied to be in the roster.
-Some of the interpreters in the Roster are not available to be contacted to provide interpreting services.
-However, the Roster can be searched by language and geographic area to find available interpreters.
+The Roster can be searched to show the names and expiration dates of all spoken language interpreters who have applied to be on the Roster, though some interpreters choose not to be available to be contacted to provide interpreting services.
+The Roster can also be searched by language and geographic area to find available interpreters.
 For available interpreters, the Roster also shows health care subject areas and specialty settings in which the interpreter may have work experience.

 The information in the Roster is provided by each interpreter and has NOT been verified by the Minnesota Department of Health.
-At this time there are no qualifications that must be met to be included on the Roster.
+At this time, an interpreter need not show any qualifications to be included on the Roster.
 Inclusion on the Roster is NOT evidence of being a "certified" health care interpreter.